anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter06.md

 <a name="6.9"></a>
 ## 6.9 VNF Test Cases
-> we need to have list of NFVI test cases in here.
+> we need to have list of VNF test cases in here.